-If you are experiencing pain in your heel and ankle area it may be due to tarsal tunnel, however a professional consultation from an expert podiatrist specializing in tarsal tunnel treatments is recommended to confirm your suspicions.
+If you are experiencing pain in your heel and ankle area it may be due to tarsal tunnel, however, a professional consultation from a skilled podiatrist specializing in tarsal tunnel treatments is recommended to confirm your suspicions.

 Treatment for Tarsal Tunnel

 Tarsal tunnel treatment options may vary based on the length of time and the severity of the foot condition at the time of diagnosis.
 While treatment will vary from person to person, tarsal tunnel is commonly treated by:

 - Cutting back on activities that put strain on your feet.

 - Padding and taping your foot to alleviate pressure and pain.

 - Taking medication to help control pain and inflammation.